lukasturcani/sa_ea/stages/run_ea/stages/setup_environment/readme.rst

 image, referred to as `run_ea.sif` in this documentation, from the Docker image.
-This requires the Docker image to be saved into `/home/lukas/temp/sa_ea_run_setup_environment.tar`, which means that `run_ea.def` may need to be edited for different users.
+This requires the Docker image to be saved into `/home/lukas/temp/sa_ea_run_setup_environment.tar`, which means that `run_ea.def` may need to be edited and this path changed for different users.

 The Singularity image can be used to run the EA with::